Browsing or Printing?

 The Choice of Formats

-It turns out that making the lecture notes available on the web was a bit of a challenge, because the web browsers in current use were designed to render text and graphs but not equations.
-After looking at a number of options, I decided to offer the notes in two formats: HTML and PDF.
+It turns out that making the lecture notes available on the web was a bit of a challenge because web browsers were designed to render text and graphs but not equations, which are often shown using bulky graphs or translated into text with less than ideal results.

 Continue with 2.
 Linear Models for Continuous Data